Waymans/Brackets-Project-Helper/templates/README/stock.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+How to get it running.

 Say what the step will be